samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 - Remember that it is necessary to install the mosquitto broker on the Raspberry Pi (https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).
 - Necessary to install MariaDB server in Raspberry Pi for MySQL use (https://raspberrytips.com/install-mariadb-raspberry-pi/).
 - Remember that you need to install the missing modules that Node-Red will notify you after importing the flows.
+- In addition by setting personalized parameters is possible to store the data in a MySQL database and download them in a CSV format.

 # The Node-Red Flows:

 All flows and some nodes include comments inside to easily understand the code.

-In addition by setting personalized parameters is possible to store the data in a MySQL database and download them in a CSV format.

 - User Parameters Flow

 ![App_config](https://github.com/Dpineda1996/IoT-MQTT-Temperature-Controller-Node-Red/assets/77678151/21a6499e-a738-4e1a-a2bf-7f4303fa4fdb)
+Web User Application - Settings configuration

 You will find here: